ncpr1996/blogs_backup/clwg4xuo2001f09l2cajbddwt.md

 ### On-Demand Instances

-* AWS On-Demand instances are virtual servers in AWS, purchasable at a fixed hourly rate.
+* Virtual servers available in AWS at a set hourly price are called AWS On-Demand instances.

-* Recommended for short-term or irregular workloads that can't be interrupted.
+* Suggested for continuous or unpredictable workloads that cannot be interrupted.

-* Suitable for testing and developing applications on EC2.
+* Ideal for EC2 application development and testing.

-* You only pay for the EC2 instances you use with On-Demand instances.
+* When using On-Demand instances, you only pay for the EC2 instances that you use.

-* Using On-Demand instances eliminates the need for hardware planning and maintenance, converting fixed costs to variable costs.
+* By eliminating the need for hardware planning and maintenance, On-Demand instances turn fixed expenses into unpredictable expenses.

-* Pricing is per instance hour consumed, billed per second for Linux instances and per full hour for other instance types.
+* For Linux instances, pricing is calculated per second; for other instance types, pricing is calculated per full hour.

 ### Saving Plans

-* Savings Plans offer flexible pricing for savings on AWS usage, with potential savings up to 72% on compute workloads.
+* Flexible pricing is provided by Savings Plans, which can reduce AWS consumption costs by up to 72% on computing workloads.

-* Compute Savings Plans provide reduced prices on Amazon EC2, AWS Fargate, and AWS Lambda usage, irrespective of instance type, size, OS, tenancy, or AWS Region.
+* Compute Savings Plans offer discounted costs for using AWS Lambda, AWS Fargate, and Amazon EC2, regardless of the type, size, tenancy, or AWS Region of the instance.

-* SageMaker Savings Plans offer lower prices for Amazon SageMaker instance usage, regardless of instance type, size, component, or AWS Region.
+* For Amazon SageMaker instance usage, SageMaker Savings Plans provide reduced costs irrespective of the kind, size, component, or AWS Region of the instance.

-* Savings Plans provide savings beyond On-Demand rates, requiring a commitment to a specified amount of compute power usage for one or three years.
+* Savings Plans, which demand a commitment to a certain amount of compute power usage for one or three years, offer savings above and above On-Demand rates.

 ### Reserved Instances

-* Amazon EC2 Reserved Instances (RIs) offer discounts of up to 75% compared to On-Demand pricing.
+* When compared to On-Demand pricing, Amazon EC2 Reserved Instances (RIs) offer savings of up to 75%.

-* RIs also provide a capacity reservation when utilized in a specific availability zone.
+* In addition, RIs offer a capacity reserve when used within a designated availability zone.

-* Reserved Instances allow you to reserve a DB instance for one or three years, resulting in significant savings compared to On-Demand pricing for the instance.
+* When compared to On-Demand pricing, Reserved Instances enable you to reserve a Database instance for one or three years, saving a significant amount of money.

 ### Spot Instances

-* Amazon EC2 Spot Instances offer unused capacity in the AWS cloud at up to 90% off On-Demand prices.
+* Up to 90% less than On-Demand rates are available for unused capacity in the AWS cloud with Amazon EC2 Spot Instances.

 * Suitable for various test and development workloads.

-* Options to hibernate, stop, or terminate Spot Instances with a two-minute notice when capacity is reclaimed by EC2.
+* Options to let EC2 know when to reclaim capacity and to hibernate, stop, or terminate Spot Instances with a two-minute warning.

-* Spot Instances can provide savings of up to 90% compared to On-Demand prices but may be interrupted by AWS.
+* Spot Instances can save you up to 90% over On-Demand costs, but AWS may interrupt them.

-* Request Spot Instances up to your spot limit for each region.
+* To the extent of your spot limit for each region, request Spot Instances.

-* Check Spot request status via status code and message on the EC2 console.
+* Using the EC2 console, check the status of a Spot request by message and status code.

-* Hibernate preserves RAM data while stopping clears RAM.
+* While stopping clears RAM, hibernation maintains RAM data.

-* Hibernate allows instances to pause and resume seamlessly around interruptions.
+* Hibernate enables instances to easily pause and resume in response to disruptions.

 ### Dedicated Hosts

-* An Amazon EC2 dedicated host is a physical server exclusively dedicated to your use.
+* A physical server that is only yours to utilize is called an Amazon EC2 dedicated host.

-* Dedicated hosts help meet compliance requirements and reduce costs by utilizing existing server-bound software licenses.
+* Dedicated hosts use pre-existing server-bound software licenses to help save money and meet regulations.

-* Pay for a dedicated physical host to run your instances and bring your existing software licenses to reduce costs.
+* To save money, purchase a dedicated physical host for your instances and bring your current software licenses.

-* Gain visibility and control over instance placement on physical servers, ensuring consistent deployment over time.
+* Over time, maintain consistent deployment by having visibility and control over where instances are placed on physical servers.

-* Dedicated hosts enable the use of existing server-bound software licenses and meet compliance requirements.
+* Dedicated hosts satisfy regulation requirements and allow the usage of current server-bound software licenses.

-* Instances on a dedicated host are the same as those on traditional EC2 instances using the XEN Hypervisor.
+* Using the XEN Hypervisor, instances on a dedicated host are identical to those on regular EC2 instances.

-* Each dedicated host supports a single instance size and type, such as C3.XLARGE.
+* There is only one instance size and type such as C3.XLARGE that each dedicated host supports.

-* Only BYOL, Amazon Linux, and AWS Marketplace AMIs can be launched on dedicated hosts.
+* On dedicated hosts, you can only launch AWS Marketplace AMIs, BYOL, and Amazon Linux.

 ### Dedicated Instance

-* Dedicated instances run in a Virtual Private Cloud (VPC) on hardware dedicated to a single customer.
+* In a Virtual Private Cloud (VPC), dedicated instances operate on hardware that is assigned to just one customer.

-* They are physically isolated at the host hardware level from instances belonging to other AWS accounts.
+* At the host hardware level, they are physically separated from instances that are part of other AWS accounts.

-* While dedicated instances are isolated, they may share hardware with other instances from the same account that are not dedicated.
+* Even though dedicated instances are separated, they could share hardware with non-dedicated instances from the same account.

-* Pay for dedicated instances On-Demand, save up to 70% with Reserved Instances, or save up to 90% with Spot Instances.
+* Cover the cost of dedicated instances Reserved Instances can save you up to 70% on-demand, and Spot Instances can save you up to 90%.

 ### Capacity Reservations

-* Capacity Reservations enable you to reserve compute capacity for Amazon EC2 instances in a specific Availability Zone.
+* You can reserve compute capacity for Amazon EC2 instances in a particular Availability Zone by using capacity reservations.

-* Two types of Capacity Reservations serves to different use cases.
+* Different use cases are served by two different types of capacity reservations.

 ## Conclusion

-* **Instance Flexibility** : Launch and manage virtual servers with customizable security, networking, and storage options.
+* **Instance Flexibility** : Launch and control virtual servers with networking, storage, and security configurations that you may customize.

-* **Instance Selection** : Choose the appropriate instance type and size based on your specific requirements.
+* **Instance Selection** : Based on your unique requirements, select the instance type and size that are appropriate.

-* **Dynamic Scaling** : Easily scale instances up or down based on your needs.
+* **Dynamic Scaling** : Easily adjust instances size to suit your needs.

-* **Storage Options** : Choose between Elastic Block Store (EBS) and instance store for your storage requirements.
+* **Storage Options** : Depending on how much storage you need, pick between Elastic Block Store (EBS) and instance store.

-* **Purchasing Options** : Benefit from multiple purchasing models including On-Demand, Savings Plans, Reserved Instances, Spot Instances, Dedicated Hosts, and Dedicated Instances, each offering unique cost-saving opportunities.
+* **Purchasing Options** : Take advantage of a variety of buying options, each providing special chances for cost savings: On-Demand, Savings Plans, Reserved Instances, Spot Instances, Dedicated Hosts, and Dedicated Instances.

 ## References